Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 1. Run with the video filter running on the CPU.

-  Plugin xlnxfilter takes two switches.
-Switch ncompute_unit denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
-Switch "coeff" specifies the type of applied filter on the input image.
+  Plugin xlnxfilter takes two switches:
+    * Switch ncompute_unit denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
+   * Switch "coeff" specifies the type of applied filter on the input image.